gelouko/cloudformation-bootstrap/README.md

 1. Run `generate_repo.py` to generate the repo with this configuration.

+2. Your developers can use `setup.py` to setup their projects locally!

 # Setup (The main resource of this repo)

 0. Requirements: